Emydex-Technology/FarmAutomation/ReadMe.md

 # About this Repository
 This repository is used as part of the Emydex recruitment process.
 Candidates are expected to complete a basic coding test.
 This is to allow our technical team to get a better insight into their coding skills and suitability for the role on offer.
 This repository provides a base working project template for the fictitious Farm Automation System being developed by the Emydex Web Development Team.
 This exercise is designed to test candidates' coding skills and experience building a RESTful API library to be consumed by a mobile application.
-There is never a perfect solution and each developer solves the problem in their unique way based on their experiences and knowledge.
-So the least we expect from you is to do your best.

 # Project Description